AdminTurnedDevOps/ABox/README.md

 ![](img/prov1.png)
 ![](img/prov2.png)

-## Without Key
+## Test MicroVM Connectivity

-Prove the microVM without a model key:
+Prove the MicroVM is up and operational with or without an LLM key:

 ```bash
 abox --probe-vm